istio/istio.io/content/docs/setup/kubernetes/install/helm/index.md

 icon: helm
 ---

-Follow this path to install and configure an Istio mesh for in-depth evaluation or production use.
+Follow this flow to install and configure an Istio mesh for in-depth evaluation or production use.

-These instructions use [Helm](https://github.com/helm/helm) charts that provide rich customization of the Istio control plane and of the sidecars for the Istio data plane.
+This installation flow uses [Helm](https://github.com/helm/helm) charts that provide rich customization of the Istio control plane and of the sidecars for the Istio data plane.
 You can start with one of Istio's built-in configuration profiles and then further customize the configuration for your specific needs.